Are the Colors Photoshopped In?

 The honest answer is no. Not in the way people usually mean it.

-The Ocean Steals Color
+The Ocean Changes Color

 Water changes everything.